 Standardized exercise prescriptions for the elderly and use of electronic medical records should be implemented.

-Frailty as a vital sign for older adults with comorbidities: Frailty is increasingly being recognized as a marker for prognosis for cardiovascular disease, oncology, success from surgery.
-Routine screen for frailty to enhance perspectives of risks, decision-makings for treatments are being implemented.17
+Frailty as a vital sign for older adults with comorbidities: Frailty is increasingly being recognized as a marker for prognosis for cardiovascular disease, oncology, and success from surgery.
+Routine screen for frailty to enhance perspectives of risks, decision-makings for treatments are being implemented.23

-Optimal exercise program in regards to frequency, type of exercise and duration.
+Optimal exercise program in regards to frequency, type of exercise and duration is not yet known or if it results in improvements to Activities of Daily Living and Quality of Life.

 - Fedarko NS.
 The biology of aging and frailty.
 Clin Geriatr Med.
 2011;27(1):27-37.